 Level 2 – My Profile and Bike Rack Access

 Users who have created a profile can gain access to their personal profile details and bike rack (which includes details of their bicycles).
 From there they can change their personal and bike details including bike status.
 Other members of the public including other Bikelinc users cannot access this data.

 Level 3 – Police Access

-In order to check bike details and link bikes to owners, members of the WA Police Force will have access to the details required to link a bike to an owner.
+In order to check bike details and link bikes to owners, authorised police will have access to the details required to link a bike to an owner.
 These details are not available to members of the public.

 If you register a profile on Bikelinc you may add, delete and/or modify your information at any time by accessing your profile using your unique login details.

 Before you can gain Level 2 access you will need to create a profile.
 Creating a profile is free.